AdamMc331/CMPTemplate/README.md

 This is an in progress template repo for a Compose Multiplatform application.
 The README will be updated last, so if you are reading this, you are using the template at your own risk.

-# Android App Template
+# Compose Multiplatform Template

-This is a GitHub template repository intended to kickstart development on an Android application.
+This is a GitHub template repository intended to kickstart development on a Compose Multiplatform application.
 This project comes set with a handful of tools that [Adam](https://github.com/AdamMc331) finds important and relevant to every project.
-If you think something is missing, or feel strongly that a setup should be changed, please submit an [Issue](https://github.com/AdamMc331/AndroidAppTemplate/issues/new).
+If you think something is missing, or feel strongly that a setup should be changed, please submit an [Issue](https://github.com/AdamMc331/CMPTemplate/issues/new).

 ## Why This Template?